elastic/kibana/src/plugins/data/server/server.api.md

 // Warnings were encountered during analysis:
 //
-// src/plugins/data/common/index_patterns/fields/types.ts:41:25 - (ae-forgotten-export) The symbol "IndexPattern" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:40:23 - (ae-forgotten-export) The symbol "buildCustomFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:40:23 - (ae-forgotten-export) The symbol "buildFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:71:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts